Shanya1234/KisanCare-Final/README.md

 ## Features

 ### 1. Secure Authentication
-KisanSeva ensures the security of farmers' accounts through a robust OTP-based authentication system, safeguarding their data and privacy.
+KrishiCare ensures the security of farmers' accounts through a robust OTP-based authentication system, safeguarding their data and privacy.

 ### 2. Multilingual Support
-To cater to a diverse user base, KisanSeva offers multilingual support, enabling farmers to navigate the app with ease in their preferred language.
+To cater to a diverse user base, KrishiCare offers multilingual support, enabling farmers to navigate the app with ease in their preferred language.

 ### 3. Rent Tools/Farming Essentials
 Farmers can easily access and rent farming tools and essentials directly through the app, facilitating cost-effective and convenient farming operations.

 ### 4. Plant Disease Detection
-Utilizing TensorFlow and Google Teachable Machine, KisanSeva empowers farmers to detect plant diseases accurately, enabling timely interventions to protect crops and prevent yield loss.
+Utilizing TensorFlow and Google Teachable Machine, KrishiCare empowers farmers to detect plant diseases accurately, enabling timely interventions to protect crops and prevent yield loss.

 ### 5. Crop Prediction
-Through the integration of Pandas, NumPy, and scikit-learn, KisanSeva provides predictive insights into crop yields, aiding farmers in making informed decisions regarding crop selection and cultivation strategies.
+Through the integration of Pandas, NumPy, and scikit-learn, KrishiCare provides predictive insights into crop yields, aiding farmers in making informed decisions regarding crop selection and cultivation strategies.

 ### 6. Smart Connect
-KisanSeva includes a smart connect feature that prevents unauthorized access and exploitation by third-party entities, ensuring the integrity of farmers' interactions within the app.
+KrishiCare includes a smart connect feature that prevents unauthorized access and exploitation by third-party entities, ensuring the integrity of farmers' interactions within the app.

 ### 7. Weather Forecast
 Farmers can stay informed about weather conditions relevant to their region, enabling them to plan their farming activities effectively and mitigate weather-related risks.

 ### 8. Feed
-KisanSeva offers a community feed where farmers can share insights, tips, and experiences, fostering collaboration and knowledge-sharing within the farming community.
+KrishiCare offers a community feed where farmers can share insights, tips, and experiences, fostering collaboration and knowledge-sharing within the farming community.

 ### 9. Toll-Free Number/Expert Assistance
 For personalized support and guidance, farmers can access toll-free numbers and expert assistance directly through the app, providing them with invaluable resources to address their queries and challenges.

 ## Challenges Faced
-While developing KisanSeva, our team encountered various challenges, including the implementation of TensorFlow Lite for efficient Machine Learning models, as well as optimizing predictive algorithms using Pandas, NumPy, and scikit-learn to enhance the accuracy of crop prediction.
+While developing KrishiCare, our team encountered various challenges, including the implementation of TensorFlow Lite for efficient Machine Learning models, as well as optimizing predictive algorithms using Pandas, NumPy, and scikit-learn to enhance the accuracy of crop prediction.

 ## Technologies Used
 - Flutter